TeamAOF/Hytopia/Server_Updates.md

 * **Master Cape is the best cape** - 18% Physical/Projectile resistance, +28 Health, +30 Mana, and +4% to all damage types (Light, Charged, Signature)

 # 🐱 Cats – Tameable Cat Companion
 Multiple cat breeds that can be tamed, named, and commanded.
 Cats can follow you on your adventures or stay at home as a cozy companion.
-Each cat supports multiple behavior states and animations, making them feel alive and responsive.
+Each cat supports multiple behavior states and animations, making them feel alive and responsive

 ## Features
 * Seven cat breeds: Black Cat, Calico, Gray Tabby, Orange Tabby, Siamese, Tuxedo, Kitten